godlikepanos/anki-3d-engine/Docs/CodeStyle.md

 	auto i = 10;               // NO
 	auto it = list.getBegin(); // ...
 FINE

 **Includes should always have the full file path**.
 This avoids issues with files of similar name.
-Non-AnKi includes follow AnKi includes.
+Also, non-AnKi includes follow AnKi includes.

 	#include <AnKi/Util/Thread.h>
 	#include <AnKi/Util/WeakArray.h>
 	#include <AnKi/Util/Allocator.h>
 	#include <cstdio>

 **Never use public nested classes**.
 Only private nested classes are allowed.
 Nested classes cannot be forward declared.
-Nexted typedefs are fine.
+Nested typedefs are fine.

 	class MyClass
 	{